MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 > - To add languages for custom playlists and assets, multilingual support and languages must be enabled.
 For more details on enabling multilingual support and options, see [Set Language Settings](https://docs.microsoft.com/office365/customlearning/custom_update_ml#set-language-settings).

 ## Instructions for the translator
+When you add languages to playlists, you need to notify the translator of the changes.
+You can point the translator to the following

 ### Translate playlist details
 From the Learning Pathways **Home** menu, click **Learning pathways administration**.